alexbovet/alexbovet.github.io/_posts/2019-10-07-winter-workshop-on-complex-systems.md

 The applications are open now, until October 20th.

-It is a great opportunity to start new collaborations and work on interdisciplinary projects, more information at the website.
+It is a great opportunity to start new collaborations and work on new interdisciplinary projects.
+We will also have great invited speakers with diverse background.
+More information at the website.